By: Puranjay Singh Last updated: 20 September 2017

-To help you out, we put together a list of 43 real-world successful growth hacks from the world's leading startups.
-Use these to brainstorm ideas and to understand the science and art behind growth hacking.
+To help you out, we put together a list of 43 real-world growth hacking tactics from the world's leading startups.
+Use these growth tactics to brainstorm ideas and to understand the science and art behind growth hacking.

 We update this list on a regular basis.
 Check back here in a while to see new growth hacks.

 There are a few things more important for a startup than user acquisiton, especially if you're in the B2C space.

 But user acquisition is also one of the the most expensive thing you'll do, at least if you stick to conventional tactics (read: advertising).

 Growth hacking tactics can solve this problem by amplifying the reach and impact of your marketing.

 Use the growth hacks below to see how businesses similar to yours solved their acquisition problems.